-EBN students are placed in clinical sites in conjunction with the clinical coordinator and the faculty teaching the clinical course.
+Nurse Practitioner Student placements are selected in conjunction with program director and clinical placement coordinator.
+EBP students are placed in clinical sites in conjunction with the program director and the faculty teaching the clinical course.
 CNL students: see "Clinical Immersion Placement and Selection Guidelines NURS 952C" page 33.
-Students may request a particular clinical placement if site is available and faculty agree on the appropriateness of the placement.
+Students may request a particular clinical placement if site is available, and program director agrees on the appropriateness of the placement.